simbioses/OBIB/mirthchannels/OBIB_Architecture.md

 ##### Service List New Documents

+The **Service List New Documents** connector calls the CDX method to list new documents for the current clinic.
+It has only one response transformer that translates the CDX response into JSON.

 ##### Service Search Document

+The **Service Search Document** connector calls the CDX method to search for documents.
+It can filter documents by clinic id, document id, effective time or event time.
+These search criteria are retrieved from the requests by transformers of type _Mapper_.
+Moreover, this connector has only one response transformer that translates the CDX response into JSON.

 ##### Service Get Document

+The **Service Get Document** connector calls the CDX method to get a document by its id.
+This connector has only one transformer to get the document id from the request, and a few response transformers to convert the CDA document (XML) into JSON, retrieve attachments, and get response data.
+The document conversion is made by the **CDA Document Parser** channel.

 ##### Service List Clinics

+The **Service List Clinics** connector calls the CDX method to list clinics.
+The clinics can be filtered by id, name, or address.
+These list criteria are retrieved from the requests by transformers of type _Mapper_.
+Moreover, this connector has only one response transformer that calls the **CDA Registry Parser** channel to translate the CDX response into JSON.

 ##### Service List Providers

+The **Service List Providers** connector calls the CDX method to list providers.
+The providers can be filtered by id, name, or clinic id.
+These list criteria are retrieved from the requests by transformers of type _Mapper_.
+Moreover, this connector has only one response transformer that calls the **CDA Registry Parser** channel to translate the CDX response into JSON.

 ##### Service Distribution Status

+The **Service Distribution Status** connector calls the CDX method to get the distribution status of a sent document.
+It can filter documents by clinic id, document id, effective time or event time.
+These search criteria are retrieved from the requests by transformers of type _Mapper_.
+Moreover, this connector has only one response transformer that translates the CDX response into JSON.

 ##### Service OSP Support

+The **Service OSP Support** connector stores and notifies by email error reports sent by the OBIB clients.
+The notifications are processed by the **OSP Support** channel.
+Moreover, this connector has one transformer to get some request metadata, and a response transformer to return a response status for the caller.

 ### CDA Document Parser channel